👑 Princess Donut the Queen Anne Chonk has taken over this website. She is not sorry. Visit her page 👑

 This page discusses events in Book 3.
 If you haven't read this far, turn back now.

-The book this site is named after.
-The Iron Tangle is an impossibly complicated subway system built from the world's subterranean railway systems, all combined and tied into a knot.
+Floor 4 is an impossibly complicated subway system built from the world's subterranean railways, all combined and tied into a knot.
 Up is down.
 Down is up.
 Close is far.
-The train cars are filled with monsters, the railway stations are less than safe, and the exit is always just a few stops away.
+The train cars are filled with monsters, the stations are less than safe, and the exit is always just a few stops away.
 It never is.

-This is where Carl gets the Cookbook -- the actual Dungeon Anarchist's Cookbook, the in-universe item this site is named after.
-It's an underground guide passed between crawlers across multiple seasons of the crawl, containing unauthorized survival intelligence.
+This is the book where Carl gets the Cookbook -- the actual Dungeon Anarchist's Cookbook, an underground guide passed between crawlers across multiple seasons of the crawl, containing unauthorized survival intelligence.
+The Cookbook is invisible to the show runners and viewers but visible to the System AI, which has opinions about Carl's slow progress learning to use it.
 Carl is the 25th holder.
-The Cookbook is invisible to the show runners and viewers but visible to the System AI.
-The AI has opinions about Carl's slow progress in using it.
+The weight of that lineage lands later in the series.

 The leaderboard goes live.
 The top 10 crawlers become public targets with bounties on their heads.
 Every time a top-10 crawler descends a stairwell, they get a bounty box AND their bounty multiplies.
-Celebrity is now a survival liability.
-The sponsorship auction system opens, letting crawlers attract patrons who bid for influence.
+Celebrity is now a survival liability, and Princess Donut is not happy about being told to be less famous.
+The sponsorship auction system opens, letting crawlers attract patrons who bid for influence over them.
 The economic game that defines everything after this floor starts here.

 Key introductions